 Social media marketing is another essential marketing tool for any real estate business that wants to maximize its internet presence.
 While uploading a single piece of content to social media is fairly easy to do, managing a social media strategy is much more time-consuming.

-Your virtual assistant can help you manage your social media accounts, and make sure they are updated regularly.
+Your real estate virtual assistant can help you manage your social media accounts, and make sure they are updated regularly.

 Not only can they do almost everything that a real-life assistant can do, but they cost less than full-time hire in your office.